- Doctor of Chiropractic, Canadian Memorial Chiropractic College

 - Certified in Medical Acupuncture

-Dr. Gelley has undergone extensive training in primary spine care.
-As a primary spine care practitioner, Dr. Gelley has the knowledge and expertise to evaluate and manage the majority of patients with spine-related disorders.
+Dr. Gelley has undergone extensive training in primary spine care which provides the expertise to evaluate and manage the majority of patients with spine-related disorders.
 Dr. Gelley will refer to other healthcare practitioners for diagnostic imaging (X-rays, CT scan, and MRI) and other medical procedures when necessary and appropriate.

 Dr. Gelley is a strong advocate for collaboration between health professionals.
-He provides clinical education for Integrative Medicine in the Family Medicine Residency program at the University of Manitoba and chiropractic services for the Spine Assessment Clinic at the Health Sciences Center.
+He has provided clinical education for Integrative Medicine in the Family Medicine Residency program at the University of Manitoba and chiropractic services for the Spine Assessment Clinic at the Health Sciences Center.